When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Niépce collaborated with Louis Daguerre after he attempted to design the daguerreotype, a form of advanced film.
 They coated a copper plate with silver before exposing it to iodine vapor and then light.

-The first daguerreotypes would be exposed to light for fifteen minutes to generate a picture on the plate.
-The emulsion plate would replace this method in the late 1850s.
+The first daguerreotypes were exposed to light for fifteen minutes to generate a picture on the plate.
+In the late 1850s, the emulsion plate replaced this method.

 Emulsion Plates

-Also referred to as wet plates, emulsion plates were ideal for portrait photography, which was popular then.
-First, they were cheaper than daguerreotypes and they only needed between two to three seconds of exposure.
+Also known as wet plates, emulsion plates were ideal for portrait photography, which was popular then.
+They were cheaper than daguerreotypes and required only two to three seconds of exposure.

 The collodion process replaced the plate coating process.
 Around this time, inventors integrated cameras with bellows to generate better focus.
 There were different types of wet plates: